Škorpion: Accessories

 The Škorpion, together with a short magazine, is carried like a traditional pistol: in a leather holster, and the two spare long magazines are carried in a separate pouch.

 The weapon comes with a cleaning kit, front sight adjustment tool, oil bottle and lanyard.
+It can have a sound suppressor attached to the gun barrel.

 Variants

 In the 1960s, three other variants of the vz.
 61 were developed in Czechoslovakia, though none were mass-produced.